Perfect Credit: How to Get the Highest Credit Score

 Your credit scores are based on the information in your credit report.
 The credit bureaus compile credit reports using details provided by your lenders.

 If you don't have any credit accounts in your name, you'll need to open some to start working toward perfect credit.
-There are a few ways you can do that, including:
+You can:

-Becoming an authorized user means someone else adds you to one of their credit card accounts (make sure it’s one that gets reported to the major credit bureaus).
-You don’t necessarily use the card and you're not responsible for repaying the balance.
-The primary cardholder's good credit history also appears on your credit reports.
+Becoming an authorized user means someone else adds you to one of their credit card accounts.
+Make sure it’s one that gets reported to the major credit bureaus or it won’t help you build credit.
+You’re not responsible for paying off the balance when you’re an authorized user.
+If the primary cardholder keeps the balance low and pays on time, and the account is reported to the credit bureaus, you could both see a positive impact on your credit scores.

 2. Pay on time